huxuan/pyneo4jet/README.md

 # make some changes
-5 git diff # Check the code changes, ensure whole app runnable 6 git add filename # if a new file named filename created, repeat if more 7 git status # Check changes summary, especially for 'Changes staged for commit' 8 git commit -a -m 'Description about this change'
+5 git diff # Check the code changes, ensure whole app runnable 6 git add filename # if a new file named filename created, repeat if more 7 git commit -a -m 'Description about this change'
-# repeat from step 4 to step 8
+# repeat from step 4 to step 7
-9 git push # When a whole new function has been implemented
+8 git push # When a whole new function has been implemented
 ```

 ### Some tips: